Municipal Roadside Weed Control Program

 Agricultural Pesticide Empty Container Sites

-The A.S.B. provides five locations for farmers to drop off their empty, triple rinsed and punctured pesticide containers, for future recycling purposes.
+The A.S.B. provides four locations for farmers to drop off their empty, triple rinsed and punctured pesticide containers, for future recycling purposes.
 Please remove caps and labels prior to drop off.

 The following equipment is available to the ratepayers: